-The Phoenix bankruptcy attorneys with Arentz Law Group, PLLC can discuss your individual situation with you and determine which bankruptcy filing — Chapter 7 or Chapter 13 — is best for you.
+The Phoenix bankruptcy attorneys with Phillips Law Group can discuss your individual situation with you and determine which bankruptcy filing — Chapter 7 or Chapter 13 — is best for you.

 Sometimes debtors take out home equity loans that exceed the value of their home.
 These loans are secured and non-dischargeable.
 In these cases, it may be more expensive to keep the house than to buy or rent a comparable home.

 Part of getting a fresh start might be walking away from a problem home.
-The Phoenix Arizona bankruptcy attorneys from Arentz Law Group, PLLC will review your specific situation with you free of charge and help you make a decision that is best for you.
+The Phoenix Arizona bankruptcy attorneys at Phillips Law Group will review your specific situation with you free of charge and help you make a decision that is best for you.

-Many people who are considering filing bankruptcy look to AZ consumer debt counseling as an alternative.
+Many people who are considering filing for bankruptcy look to AZ consumer debt counseling as an alternative.
 You might want to be leery of consumer debt counseling or debt management programs.
 It is an unfortunate truth that not everyone offering to help you get control of your finances has your best interests (as opposed to their own) at heart.
-Approach debt consolidation loans with skepticism.
+You should approach debt consolidation loans with skepticism.